OpenHFT/Chronicle-Map/docs/compatibility.md

 branch, unless the older version has bugs that lead to data corruption.

 To support this,
- - Serialization forms of any classes should be changed.
+ - Serialization forms of any classes shouldn't be changed.
 When e. g. a marshaller class (say, `StringBytesReader`) of objects of some type is changed, and it's serialization form should be changed, a new class called `StringBytesReader_3_5` (5 is the "minor" number of the version of the library, in which this change is made) should be created and put along with older class.